In Maine visit, Sessions promotes federal plan to crack down on fentanyl dealers

-Attorney General Jeff Sessions appeared in Portland on Friday to promote a federal push to prosecute suspected fentanyl dealers in parts of the country especially hard hit by the opioid crisis.
+Attorney General Jeff Sessions appeared in Portland Friday to promote a federal push to prosecute suspected fentanyl dealers in parts of the country especially hard hit by the opioid crisis.

-Sessions announced Thursday that the U.S. Department of Justice will send an additional prosecutor to Maine, along with several other areas, as part of an initiative to charge anyone believed to be selling the synthetic opioid, which has accounted for a growing share of the state’s overdose deaths in recent years.
+Sessions came to Maine’s largest city to repeat a Thursday announcement that U.S. Department of Justice is deploying attorneys to charge anyone believed to be selling the synthetic opioid.
+But he was met by crowd of protesters incensed over the Trump administration’s’ immigration policies.

+Fentanyl has accounted for a growing share of the Maine’s overdose deaths in recent years, and the state is among 10 areas that will be receiving an additional prosecutor as part of the federal initiative.

-“Today we are facing the deadliest drug epidemic in the history of America,” Sessions told a group of law enforcement officials gathered at the U.S. Attorney’s office in Portland.
-“Sadly, Maine knows the tragic consequences of drugs and medication too well.”
+“Today, we are facing the deadliest drug epidemic in the history of America,” Sessions told a group of local, state and federal law enforcement officials gathered at the U.S. Attorney’s office on Middle Street in Portland.
+“Sadly, Maine knows the tragic consequences of drugs and addiction all too well.”

+[Sessions targets Maine, other states for crackdown on the sale of fentanyl]

+Following the talk, Cumberland County Sheriff Kevin Joyce, a Democrat and president of the Maine Sheriffs’ Association, said “we can’t arrest ourselves out of this problem” and that he’d welcome federal support to bolster Maine’s limited drug rehabilitation programs.

 [Why fentanyl is killing so many Mainers]

 Modeled after an initiative in a part of Florida hit hard by overdose deaths, Sessions’ “synthetic opioid surge” will focus on those accused of selling and supplying the drug rather than on users, he said in prepared remarks.
+The attorney general did not take questions.

 Federal and state prosecutors in Maine have brought cases related to fentanyl since the drug’s emergence.
 Sessions said the new initiative aims to weaken the networks that make it available on the street.

-Note: Correction: An earlier version of this story misquoted a single word of Sessions’ remarks.
-He said Maine knows the consequences of "addiction" too well.